Latest property trends in Mid-Coast Council region: Forster, Taree and more

 When it comes to buying property in the Mid-Coast Council region, it’s clear to see two main trends developing.

 If you head inland to towns like Taree or Gloucester, property prices are quite cheap and matched with good transport links and stunning scenery.
 However, if you want a place on the coast in Forster or Tea Gardens, you will find yourself forking out quite a lot more than you might initially anticipate.
+Whether this extra price tag is worth it depends entirely on your outlook and lifestyle.

 More Information: